-These comprehensive immune responses and cross protection were long lasting, exhibiting defense from influenza virus over six months after immunization.
-The findings are published in the journal ACS Applied Materials & Interfaces.
+As reported in ACS Applied Materials & Interfaces, these comprehensive immune responses and cross protection were long lasting, exhibiting defense from influenza virus over six months after immunization.

 Intranasal vaccination is an ideal approach for infectious respiratory diseases such as influenza.
-Seasonal influenza vaccines generally induce narrow immune responses that rapidly decline, which leaves populations vulnerable to novel influenza strains.
+Seasonal influenza vaccines generally induce narrow immune responses that rapidly decline, which leaves populations vulnerable to new influenza strains.
 Advancements in influenza vaccine technology are needed to protect against a wide range of influenza viruses.
 Intranasal vaccination can improve local mucosal immune responses by preventing influenza infection at the portal of virus entry.